Qllector/Whitepapers/Qllect_non-technical_Whitepaper.md

 ** thereby protecting the value for the original collector, ** who might even have an additional incentive to hold on to his crypto asset.

-### The crypto currency (QLC)
+### The crypto currency (XQT)

-The QLC is the internal unit of account, the Qllect-blockchain holds all necessary data and information.
+The XQT is the internal unit of account, the Qllect-blockchain holds all necessary data and information.

 #### Process example
 A typical trading chain could look like this: